 If you receive an allegation of abuse about another adult working in the school (including governors, volunteers, supply teachers and agency staff), or you have concerns about the behaviour of another adult working at the school that relates to safeguarding children, then you must, without discussion with others, report the matter immediately.
-Normally, you should report this directly to the Headmaster who will then contact the Local Authority Designated Officer (LADO), as appropriate.
+Normally, you should report this directly to the Head of School who will then contact the Local Authority Designated Officer (LADO), as appropriate.
 Where an allegation involves supply staff, the relevant agency should be informed and involved.
 Please note that the school will not carry out an investigation prior to consultation with the LADO.
-The headmaster will decide whether the concern is an allegation or a low-level concern.
+The Head of School will decide whether the concern is an allegation or a low-level concern.
 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold for referral to the Local Authority Designated Officer (LADO) (see below for further information on 'Low Level' concerns).

-- In the absence of the Headmaster, inform the Chair of Governors immediately (Mr Jonathan Tilsed tilsedj@pocklingtonschool.com). - Where there is a conflict of interest in reporting the matter to the Headmaster, the matter can be reported directly to the Local Authority Designated Officer (LADO see contact details in this policy) - In a case where the Headmaster is the subject of the allegation or the concern, the matter should be reported immediately to the Chair of Governors who will liaise with the local authority Designated Officer (LADO) see contact details in this policy.
-The Headmaster will not be informed. - Staff may consider discussing any concerns with the DSL and make any referral via them. - Employees are referred to the school policy "Guidance Policy on Procedures when a Member of Staff, Volunteer, Governor, Designated Safeguarding Lead or Headmaster faces Allegations of Abuse", which is available on the Extranet. - "Whistleblowing".
+- In the absence of the Head of School, inform the Chair of Governors immediately (Mr Jonathan Tilsed tilsedj@pocklingtonschool.com). - Where there is a conflict of interest in reporting the matter to the Head of School, the matter can be reported directly to the Local Authority Designated Officer (LADO see contact details in this policy) - In a case where the Head of School is the subject of the allegation or the concern, the matter should be reported immediately to the Chair of Governors who will liaise with the local authority Designated Officer (LADO) see contact details in this policy.
+The Head of School will not be informed until agreed between LADO and Chair of Governors. - Staff may consider discussing any concerns with the DSL and make any referral via them. - Employees are referred to the school policy "Guidance Policy on Procedures when a Member of Staff, Volunteer, Governor, Designated Safeguarding Lead or Head of School faces Allegations of Abuse", which is available on the Extranet. - "Whistleblowing".
 Adult employees are referred to the Foundation's "Whistleblowing Policy" this is found on the Extranet and is part of the induction process.
 The NSPCC Whistleblowing Policy is available for staff who do not feel able to raise concerns regarding Child Protection failures internally.
 Tel: 0800 0280285 (8am-8pm) help@nspcc.org.uk behaved or may have behaved in a way that indicates they may not be suitable to work with children (also includes behaviour outside the school working environment).